IanTerzo/Neutron/README.md

 ### Other examples

-Althought not recommended for big project, it is possible to create an app using only python.
+Althought not recommended for big projects, it's possible to create an app using only Python.
 ```py
 import Neutron